percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 ![Current DBaaS architecture](./current_arch.jpg)

 As a proof of concept, this architecture covers everything.
-However, it has the following issues
+However, it has the following issues:

 1. Non-native Kubernetes API to work with clusters.
 DBaaS controller has only gRPC API and this creates additional friction for community users to work/extend with the controller.
 One needs to generate a gRPC client to communicate with the DBaaS controller.
 Thus implementing the integration testing framework becomes a complex task to solve because popular frameworks such as codecept.js or playwright do not have gRPC support.
 2. DBaaS controller has a set of CRUD endpoints for each database type (e.g. PXC and PSMDB).
 It adds additional room for bugs/inconsistencies and has the following issues